 In our role as a data controller, we are responsible for implementing appropriate technical and organisational measures to ensure and demonstrate that any data processing is performed in compliance with the UK DPA and EU GDPR.
 Our data controller obligations relate to principles such as lawfulness, fairness and transparency, purpose limitation, data minimisation, and accuracy, as well as fulfilling data subjects’ rights with respect to their data, together with only using data processors that operate in such a manner that their data processing will also meet the requirements of the UK DPA and EU GDPR.

-Our Data Protection Officer (DPO) is a member of the Board of Directors of The Myers-Briggs Company Limited’s Board of Directors and is responsible for ensuring and monitoring compliance with data protection requirements, including the UK DPA and the EU GDPR.
+Our Data Protection Officer (DPO) is a member of the Board of Directors of The Myers-Briggs Company Limited and is responsible for ensuring and monitoring compliance with data protection requirements, including the UK DPA and the EU GDPR.
 Our DPO should be contacted in the first instance in relation to any data protection concerns.
 Our DPO is supported by a multi-functional data protection team.
 Our EU Representative for The Myers-Briggs Company Limited and The Myers-Briggs Company (US) in respect of data protection matters relating to EU personal data, can be contacted at firstname.lastname@example.org.

 We and our group companies, including our parent company in the US, are fully committed to ensuring that we act in accordance with data protections laws as applicable, including the UK DPA and EU GDPR, and will take seriously any data protection concerns you raise with us.

 Data Protection Officer